numeract/learning-R/RStudio-IDE/github/README.md

 # RStudio & GitHub

 This is a very simple tutorial that allows you to configure RStudio and obtain code from GitHub - it is not a comprehensive Git tutorial.
+For a more detailed Git tutorial, please see Hadley's [Git and GitHub](http://r-pkgs.had.co.nz/git.html).

 ## 1. Install